Cyb3rGhoul/GeeksForGeeks-POTD/README.md

 # GeeksForGeeks POTD's
-Honestly This is just to increase my GFG commits.
+Honestly This is just to increase my Github commits.
 Happy coding :)